gabrielbarbosacandido/ebury-challenge/README.md

       - `dim_customers.yml`: A YAML configuration file for the `dim_customers` table.
       - `fact_transactions.sql`: A SQL model for creating the fact table of transactions.
       - `fact_transactions.yml`: A YAML configuration file for the `fact_transactions` table.
-  - `profiles.yml`: A configuration file for dbt profiles, which defines the database connection settings required to run dbt models.

   - **tests**:
     - `test_agg_monthly_transactions.sql`: A SQL test file to validate the correctness of the monthly transaction aggregation model.
     - `test_dim_customers.sql`: A SQL test file to ensure the customer dimension model is correct.